Coohx/learngit/readme.txt

 # Author：huangxin
 # Date :2016-07-22
-Git is a distributed version control system
+Git is a distributed version control system.
-GIt is free software
+GIt is free software distributed under the GPL.